 Even dogs who feel that a bath is cruel and unusual punishment have to get one once in a while.
-While some dogs with short coats can get away with just water, most dogs need shampoo.
+While some dogs with short coats can get away with just a water rinse, most dogs need shampoo.
 Here’s what you should know about picking the right dog shampoo.

 You can tell a lot about the general health of your dog by taking a good look at her coat and skin.
 A healthy dog is a beautiful dog, and a coat that’s nice and shiny is a strong indicator that your pet’s in peak condition.